• Skip to primary navigation

 The broccoli should be bright green and somewhat tender when you carefully remove it with a slotted spoon.

-Then immediately plunge it into the ice bath.
+Then, immediately plunge it into the ice bath.

 This stops the cooking process and keeps your broccoli from getting overcooked, which could leave it looking mushy and tasteless.